 The Bay Area – Cupertino

-Leaving UCSB I moved up north to crash on my friend’s couch (actually kitchen floor) in Cupertino (birthplace of Apple Computer) and got a job managing the local health club.
-It was here that I realized I needed to make some changes.
 The health club industry, I thought, wasn’t going to provide the career I wanted.
-Incidentally, that club Jim managed, 24 Hour Nautilus, would later be bought by a young entrepreneur who changed the name to 24 Hour Fitness.
-This entrepreneur would grow this club to nearly 400 locations selling to a private equity firm for nearly 2 billion dollars.
+That club Jim managed was 24 Hour Nautilus, which was bought by a young entrepreneur who changed the name to 24 Hour Fitness.
+This entrepreneur would grow this club to nearly 400 locations selling to a private equity firm for almost 2 billion dollars.
 So much for my early business acumen.

-Leaving Cupertino, I figured I’d take one last stab at prolonging my adolescence moving to Aspen CO.
+Leaving Cupertino, I figured I’d take one last stab at prolonging my adolescence by moving to Aspen, CO.
 Wow, what a place.
-Champagne powder snow and their own airport.
+Champagne powder snow and their airport.
 Red Mountain, Snowmass, and Ajax.
 I got a job running a small hotel (The Maroon Creek Lodge).
 I taught aerobics at the Snowmass Club and the Aspen Athletic Club.
-I also took classes at the great First Position Studio (RIP Bruce Mulfeld – best teacher ever).
+I also took classes at the excellent First Position Studio (RIP Bruce Mulfeld – best teacher ever).

 Southern CA – Redondo Beach